Which New Normal? Understanding Ambiguous Loss

 3. Focus on Meaning Making

 There are various pathways one can take while living with loss.
 Family resilience expert, Dr. Froma Walsh talks about grief as something that osculates and does not follow a clear linear path or stages like we’ve previously been led to believe1-2.
 How we make sense of—or make meaning from—our circumstances, can strongly impact our ability to psychologically cope.
-This entails finding meaning and hope grounded in reality, making sense of circumstances, celebrating what remains, and creating past/present/future narratives.
+This entails finding meaning and hope, making sense of circumstances, celebrating what remains, and creating past/present/future narratives.
 Resilience emerges through our struggles.
-It is not because of the pandemic that we emerged stronger, it is because we struggled that we emerged stronger.
+As we struggle, we emerge stronger.
 Coping + adaptation + positive growth = resilience.
 Recognizing your capacity for resilience is another way to make meaning.
 Integrate your resilience response into your new narrative.
-Step 3: make meaning.
+Step 3: Meaning Making for resilience.

 Additional Resources on Ambiguous Loss